To find out more about intolerance to Quorn, please visit our information page.

 While Quorn’s main ingredient is Quorn mycoprotein, some product recipes incorporate ingredients derived from soy, such as soy sauce or edamame beans.
 Quorn is committed to only using certified sustainable, deforestation-free soy in all products and require all suppliers to provide certification for any soy used in Quorn products.

 Some of our Quorn products are kosher and have gained Kosher approval with the Manchester Beth Din.
 Please visit the Manchester Beth Din website and search "Quorn" for details of our approved products.

-Mycoprotein is an ingredient in all Quorn products.
+Quorn mycoprotein is an ingredient in all Quorn products.
 It's a unique and nutritious protein that can form part of a healthy, balanced diet.
-High in protein and fibre, mycoprotein is also low in saturated fat and contains no cholesterol.
+High in protein and fibre, Quorn mycoprotein is also low in saturated fat and contains no cholesterol.
 This high-quality protein contains all nine essential amino acids that are not produced in the body and must be obtained through the food we eat.
-Studies suggest that mycoprotein may help maintain healthy blood cholesterol levels.
+Studies suggest that Quorn mycoprotein may help maintain healthy blood cholesterol levels.
 What's more, they also suggest it may have beneficial effects on blood glucose and insulin, as well as hunger and energy intake.
-Mycoprotein also contains a variety of vitamins and minerals.
+Quorn mycoprotein also contains a variety of vitamins and minerals.
 These include potassium, calcium and phosphorus, as well as smaller amounts of selenium, magnesium & zinc.
 Find out more here.